 CBIS recognizes the priority concerns of Catholic institutions.
-In our approach to screening, we apply a detailed understanding of Catholic moral theology to identify products and activities that cause companies to be excluded from investment portfolios.
+In our approach to screening, we apply a detailed understanding of Catholic moral theology to identify products and activities that cause some companies to be excluded from investment portfolios.

 We develop the criteria for our Catholic investing screens and active ownership efforts by examining Church teachings and United States Conference of Catholic Bishops (USCCB) investment guidelines, conducting research and surveys (to help identify the consensus views of Catholic institutional investors) and assessing the potential financial impact of our program.